equinor/ccs-scripts/docs/webviz/scripts/co2-containment.md

 ✅ Available on Komodo

 ⚪ Optional parameters: Boundary polygons / zone output file / regions - depending on which calculation method has been selected.
-For more information on how to output your boundary polygons or zone output file, read the "RMS" section below.
+For more information on how to output your boundary polygons , zone or region output file, read the "RMS" section below.

 ``` yaml title="Mandatory arguments"
 <CASE>: Path to Eclipse case, including base name, but excluding the file extension (.EGRID, .INIT, .UNRST)